-STEP is a national centre supporting equitable access to education for mobile communities.
-It is funded by Scottish Government and based at the University of Edinburgh.
+STEP is a national knowledge exchange centre supporting equitable access to education for mobile communities.
+It is funded mainly by Scottish Government and is based at the University of Edinburgh.

 - Ensure that the values, lifestyles and educational needs of mobile communities, whether settled or nomadic, are reflected in national policy and curriculum development.